dynamsoft-rd-0/dlrjs-mass-samples/u11478/README.md

 // Open
 await cameraEnhancer.open();
 // Set region after open.
-// In case the actual resolution is different from what you expected.
+// Get new resolution, in case the actual resolution is different from what you expected.
 // `dims` matches the input required by the model.
 // Just use it.
 const dims=[1,3,32,256];